vectorgrp/XCPlite/README.md

 Copyright 2021 Vector Informatik GmbH

-Simple and light implementation of the ASAM XCP Protocol Layer V1.1 (1000 lines of code).
+Lightweight implementation of the ASAM XCP Protocol Layer V1.4 (1000 lines of code in XCPlite.c).

+Demos for Linux and Windows (Winsock and XL-API V3 (VN5xxx) with buildin UDP stack)

 List of restrictions compared to Vectors xcpBasic and xcpProf see below or in source file xcpLite.c.